nikibintzi/Income-Tax-Calculator/README.md

-Project for the class of Software Development 2, 2022-2023.
+This a project developed for the class of Software Development II @cse.uoi.gr, 2022-2023.
-The goal is to refactor the given program IncomeTaxCalculator that has been developed by other students.
+The goal was to refactor the given program of an Income Tax Calculator that has been developed by other students.